Last Updated on July 11, 2026 by Daniel Globe

 First Aid for Rattlesnake Bites

-If someone is bitten by a rattlesnake, staying calm is genuinely important, not just calming advice.
-Panic raises heart rate, which speeds up circulation and can push venom through the body faster.
-Keep the affected limb still and at or below heart level to slow the spread.
+If someone is bitten by a rattlesnake, staying calm matters — panic raises heart rate, which can speed up how quickly venom circulates through the body.
+Keep the affected limb still and at heart level, since this is the recommended position for pit viper bites (rattlesnakes, copperheads, and cottonmouths).
 Remove any tight clothing or jewelry near the bite right away, since swelling can set in quickly.

 Do not apply ice, cut the wound, or use a tourniquet.
-These approaches are not recommended and can cause additional harm.
-Suction devices, sometimes included in snake bite kits, have not been shown to be effective, according to emergency medicine specialists.
+Clinical studies have shown that suction devices, including popular commercial extractors, remove less than 0.04% of injected venom — a negligible amount that isn’t worth the delay.
 Keep the victim still and calm, and focus on getting to medical care as fast as possible.
-For detailed guidance, the CDC’s snake bite resource page is a reliable reference.
+For detailed guidance, see the CDC’s snake bite resource page linked in the Sources section below.

 Seeking Prompt Medical Attention

 After a rattlesnake bite, getting to a hospital quickly is the top priority.
 Call emergency services or drive to the nearest emergency room without delay.
-Tell medical staff what the snake looked like if you can recall it.
-That information can help them choose the right treatment.
+Tell medical staff what the snake looked like if you can recall it — that information can help them choose the right treatment, though a positive identification isn’t required to treat the bite.

 Carrying a Snake Bite Kit